 As a degree that offers a seemingly endless number of specializations and unique areas to explore, nursing is truly one of the most multi-faceted careers available for those who want to work in the healthcare industry.

-In this article, we will be discussing how to become a cosmetic nurse — including everything from role expectations, employment requirements, and even how to find high-quality cosmetic nursing jobs worth applying to.
-If you are interested in exploring a more niche and patient-focused area of the profession, here is everything you need to know about aesthetic nursing:
+If you are interested in exploring a more niche and patient-focused area of the profession, here is everything you need to know about aesthetic nursing.

 - Injectable procedures — As some of the most well-known cosmetic procedures, dermal fillers and paralyzing neurotoxin Botox injections are designed to reduce the appearance of wrinkles and add extra volume to the face, lips, and more.